 Residents are able to advertise the sale of their vehicles, but it must be on their own property or elsewhere.

-Clause 24 of Council's Local Law No. 10 (available in Word(DOCX, 2MB) and PDF(PDF, 1MB)) contains conditions you will need to adhere to if you want to ride a motorbike or other recreation vehicle on your property, or allow another person or persons to do so.
+Council's Local Laws contain conditions you will need to adhere to if you want to ride a motorbike or other recreation vehicle on your property, or allow another person or persons to do so.